 Among other things the document said: “A primary care provider’s personal circumstances, including their personal health status and responsibilities outside the workplace (e.g., childcare, pet caregiving, etc.), are not relevant factors in discharging a duty of care.
 Such personal circumstances should be addressed through accessing labour and employments benefits and/or any related labour and employment agreements…”

-When I looked more closely and realized it was a document from the Ministry of Health and BC Centre for Disease Control, I knew it must be a mistake.
+When I looked more closely, I knew it must be a mistake.
 Family physicians are independent medical professionals that provide medical services, and we bill the government for the delivery of these services to patients.
 We are not employees of the government, and we do not receive any benefits.
 Family physicians are solely responsible for our clinics, our staff, as well as our personal and professional welfare.

 The military had used this exact language when I was told that I might not be able to attend my own wedding because I was being tasked out.
 Needless to say, as much as I love my country, I completed my contract and high tailed it out of there.
 The Canadian Forces themselves identify the unique position that members of the military profession are in: “In no other profession in Canada, including the police and fire services, can a member be legally ordered into harm’s way.”